Michalina Stefanowska

-Michalina Stefanowska ([mi.xaˈli.na stɛfanɔfska]; November 20, 1855 - December 15, 1942) was a Polish neurophysiologist and biologist.
+Michalina Stefanowska ([mi.xaˈli.na stɛfanɔfska]; November 20, 1855 – December 15, 1942) was a Polish neurophysiologist and biologist.
 She was a member of the Poznań Society of Friends of Sciences and the second woman (following Marie Curie) to become a member of the Polish Academy of Learning.

 Life

 Early life

-Born to Ferdynand and Joanna of Sienkiewicz, Michalina spent her early life in her home village of Grodno, Poland where she was a teacher in nature and geography until attending the University of Geneva.
+Born to Ferdynand and Joanna of Sienkiewicz, Michalina spent her early life in her home village of Grodno, Congress Poland where she was a teacher in nature and geography until attending the University of Geneva.